G3TXQ

 i) Losses

-If our dipole had a radiation resistance significantly lower than 20 Ohms, the effect would be even more marked.
-For example, I modelled a shortened 9MHz Hexbeam driver constructed from RG58; it had an "unloaded" feedpoint impedance of 5-j500 Ohms.
-The loading stubs each exhibit an impedance of 45+j250 Ohms (Q=5.5), resulting in an aggregate feedpoint resistance of 95 Ohms, of which only 5 Ohms is contributing to radiation; the result is a massive 13dB reduction in transmitted signal.
+If our dipole had a radiation resistance significantly lower than 22 Ohms, the effect would be even more marked.
+For example, I modelled a shortened 9MHz Hexbeam driver constructed from RG58; it had an "unloaded" feedpoint impedance of 5-j560 Ohms.
+The loading stubs each exhibited an impedance of 45+j280 Ohms (Q=6.7), resulting in an aggregate feedpoint resistance of 95 Ohms, of which only 5 Ohms is contributing to radiation; the result is a massive 13dB reduction in transmitted signal.

 ii) Bandwidth

-The 2:1 SWR bandwidth of a full-size dipole is typically around 8% of its centre frequency, whereas for a coaxial dipole with lossless stubs it is just 1%.
-The explanation is that the inductive reactance of a quarter-wave stub varies abruptly with small changes of frequency; worse still, its reactance changes in a direction which exacerbates the situation: as the frequency drops, the capacitive reactance of the dipole increases, whereas the stub's inductive reactance decreases.
+I measured a 2:1 VSWR bandwidth of 7% when the antenna was operating as a "conventional" dipole, and just 2% when operating as a "coaxial dipole".
+The explanation is that the inductive reactance of a quarter-wave stub varies quite quickly with small changes of frequency; worse still, its reactance changes in a direction which exacerbates the situation: as the frequency drops, the capacitive reactance of the dipole increases, whereas the stub's inductive reactance decreases.
 The result is that there is only a narrow band of frequencies over which the stub can cancel the capacitive reactance of the radiating elements.

-When stub losses are factored into the model the SWR bandwidth improves somewhat (because the Q is lowered) but only to 1.8%.
 Again, lumped inductor loading would have been a better option.
-An inductor's reactance does not change so abruptly with changes of frequency and this option delivers an SWR bandwidth of 2.5% without the punitive losses of the stub; it also offers the flexibility to place the loading somewhere other than at the centre of the dipole with further improvements in bandwidth.
+An inductor's reactance does not change so abruptly with changes of frequency and this option delivers an SWR bandwidth of 2.6% without the punitive losses of the stub; it also offers the flexibility to place the loading somewhere other than at the centre of the dipole with further improvements in bandwidth.

 iii) Antenna size reduction